 - Attendance is compulsory in all labs. - Missed labs result in a score of zero.
-There are NO make-up labs. - In particular, you must attend the Lab Safety and Orientation.
-If you miss it, you will be excluded from participating in the lab component of the course. - If you are late and have missed the lab safety discussion, you may be excluded from participating in the lab and will receive a mark of zero. - Lab reports are due on the Monday following the lab.
+There are NO make-up labs. - In particular, you MUST attend the Lab Safety and Orientation.
+If you miss it, you will be excluded from participating in the lab component of the course. - If you are late and have missed the lab safety discussion for that lab, you may be excluded from participating in the lab and will receive a mark of zero. - Lab reports are due at the beginning of the following week's lab block.
 Late lab reports will result in a penalty of 20% per day.
-Labs over two days late will not be graded without PRIOR approval. - Download the lab sheets and complete the Pre-lab assignment before the lab period, data tables are completed during the lab and analysis and questions after the lab. - Although the lab component of the course is only worth 10% of your final mark; if you fail the lab, you fail the course.
+Labs over two days late will not be graded without PRIOR approval. - Download the lab manuals and complete the Pre-lab assignment BEFORE the lab period (the Pre-lab assignment is due at the beginning of each lab), data tables are completed during the lab and analysis and questions after the lab.

-Lab Schedule will be provided as part of your course timeline, posted on myClass.
+Lab Schedule will be provided as part of your course schedule, posted on myClass.